dask/dask-jobqueue/docs/index.rst

 How this works
 --------------

-This creates a Dask Scheduler in the Python process where the cluster object is instantiated:
+Dask-jobqueue creates a Dask Scheduler in the Python process where the cluster object is instantiated:

 .. code-block:: python

-   cluster = PBSCluster(processes=18,
+   cluster = PBSCluster(  # <-- scheduler started here
+        processes=18,
         threads=4,
         memory="6GB",
         project='P48500028',
         queue='premium',
         resource_spec='select=1:ncpus=36:mem=109G',
-                        walltime='02:00:00')  # <-- scheduler started here
+        walltime='02:00:00'
+   )

-When you ask for more workers, such as with the ``scale`` command
+You then ask for more workers using the ``scale`` command:

 .. code-block:: python